Bitspender/Tamcoin-v2/testing/coincontrol.md

 >    Low Output: "yes" if any recipient receives an amount < 0.01BTC
 >    Change: shows the change you get back

-Low Output is yes when the amount is less than 0.01 PPC.
+Low Output is yes when the amount is less than 0.01 TAM.

 * **Copy amount to clipboard by direct right clicking the _labels_ does not work.
 However right clicking the _values_ works.**